CHI-CityTech/CHI-StudentResearch/README.md

 **Kevin Pintado** - Website creation and migration CHIIDS.
 **Alexandra Tourkova** - CHI and Metaproject Logo and branding design.
+**Saliou Dunn** - Database Development for CHIIDS and AI LLM's **Juliann Campbell** - Documentary video capture and collation of Spring 2025 CHI activities

 [**QuantumMusic**](https://github.com/orgs/CHI-CityTech/teams/quantummusic)
 Exploring the conversion of Quantum Computing and AI to generate music in specific styles or combinations of styles.